blakeembrey/react-free-style/README.md

 })

-// Wrap the component with a higher order component.
+// Extend `App` to create a new class with style injection.
 App = Style.component(App)

 // Render to the document.